cinemast/libjson-rpc-cpp/README.md

 References
 -------------
-- [NASA Ames Research Center](http://www.nasa.gov/centers/ames/home/): use it to obtain aircraft state information from an aircraft simulator.
+- [NASA Ames Research Center](http://www.nasa.gov/centers/ames/home/): used it to obtain aircraft state information from an aircraft simulator.
 - [LaseShark 3D Printer](https://github.com/macpod/lasershark_3dp): used to control the firmware of the 3D printer.
 - [cpp-ethereum](https://github.com/ethereum/cpp-ethereum): a distributed computing framework.
 - [mage-sdk-cpp](https://github.com/mage/mage-sdk-cpp): a game engine.